Mosec2525/securecycle/README.md

 A VS Code extension that scans your code for security issues — powered by [Semgrep](https://semgrep.dev) and designed for developers who move fast.

-> Built as a capstone project.
-MVP-first, local-first, no cloud required.

 ---